 The detrimental effect of artificial lighting is most clearly seen in bats.
 Our resident bat species have all suffered dramatic reductions in their numbers in the past century.
 Light falling on a bat roost exit point, regardless of species, will at least delay bats from emerging, which shortens the amount of time available to them for foraging.

 As the main peak of nocturnal insect abundance occurs at and soon after dusk, a delay in emergence means this vital time for feeding is missed.
 At worst, the bats may feel compelled to abandon the roost.
 Bats are faithful to their roosts over many years and disturbance of this sort can have a significant effect on the future of the colony.
 It is likely to be deemed a breach of the natural and European legislation that protects British bats and their roosts.

-In addition to causing disturbance to bats at the roost, artificial lighting can also affect the feeding behavior of bats and their use of commuting routes.
-These are two aspects to this: one is the attraction hat short wave length light (UV and Blue light) has to a range of insects; the other is the presence of lit conditions.
+In addition to causing disturbance to bats at the roost, artificial lighting can also affect the feeding behaviour of bats and their use of commuting routes.
+There are two aspects to this: one is the attraction that short wave length light (UV and Blue light) has to a range of insects; the other is the presence of lit conditions.

 Whilst we are very proud of the brightness and omni-directionality of our standard product – we were keen to create an alternative for conservation areas so that Bats and other wildlife that may be affected, would not be disturbed.

 We re-engineered the standard product by adding a little hat to reduce the upwards light spillage by around 98% whilst remaining the same in profile, making the ‘Bat Hat’ a far friendlier option.

 Perfect for conservation sensitive areas or dark sky reserves, our delineator won’t give off unwanted light fields or interfere with our little nocturnal friends.

 We’ve learnt a lot about bats during the development of our ‘Bat Hat’ – here are some interesting facts that we would like to share with you.